iterative/cml.dev/content/docs/ref/pr.md

 Any [generic option](/doc/ref) in addition to:

+- `--auto-merge`: Mark the PR/MR for automatic merging after tests pass (unsupported by Bitbucket).
 - `--md`: Produce output in markdown format (`[CML Pull/Merge Request](url)` instead of `url`).
 - `--remote=<name or URL>`: Git remote name or URL [default: `origin`].